 The Degree will be titled: Doctor of Philosophy, Individual Interdisciplinary

 2. How many credits does the Interdisciplinary PhD have to be?

-This program has been approved to require 60 credits, of which 28 are to be dissertation credits.
+This program has been approved to require 60 credits, with between 18-30 total dissertation credits.
 For more information on doctoral degree requirments, see this link to the Graduate School policy pages.